stanford-cnjc/cnjcx-course-materials/week2_tmux_vim/cnjcx_week2_recap.md

 $ vim vim_playground.txt
 ```

-If you would like to learn more take a look at `vimtutor`.
+If you would like to learn more take a look at `vimtutor`, a built-in tutorial program that explains vim basics.

 ```bash
 $ vimtutor